pryv/dev-site/source/guides/app-guidelines.md

 General guidelines for writing applications and libraries for Pryv.io platforms.

-Web applications should be implemented to be platform agnostic, for example an app should be easily run for the [Pryv Lab platform](https://pryv.com/pryvlab/) as well as your own.
+Web applications should be implemented to be platform agnostic, so they can be run on your production environment as well as your staging one.
+Our [example applications](/external-resources/#web-application-examples) can be run on our [Pryv Lab platform](https://pryv.com/pryvlab/) as well as your own.

 # Auto-configuration